YiZhiYuanYuan-qyy/csecon206/Problem Set 1/README.md

 	1. Players:
 	There are 2 players participating in the game [player 1 and player 2].
 	2. Strategies:
-	The strategies can be given the following names: in the first stage player 1 chooses either to Exit or to Engage.
-If player 1 chooses Engage, then player 2 in the second stage chooses between Cooperate and Defect.
+	This is a centipede game for 5 rounds.
+For each round, the strategies can be given the following: player 1 chooses 0 to 10 units to give player 2, and player 2 will give the total amount, which is equal to the units from player 1 multiplied by 100.
+Then it will choose how much to pay back the player 1.
 	3. Payoffs:
-		- For player 1, the payoff is [ENDOWMENT － sent\_amount + sent\_back\_amount]
+		- For player 1, the payoff is the sum of the five-round: [ENDOWMENT － sent\_amount + sent\_back\_amount]
-		- For player 2, the payoff is [sent\_amount * MULTIPLIER － sent\_back\_amount]
+		- For player 2, the payoff is the sum of the five-round: [sent\_amount * 100 － sent\_back\_amount]
 - Solution Concept
+- (change this part)
 	 ![Trust game](https://github.com/YiZhiYuanYuan-qyy/csecon206-HW1/blob/main/model/trust_game.png)
 	 In the figure above, the strategies are shown as a tree.
 Assume the endowment is 5 and the multiplier is 10.
 If player 1 doesn't Engage, it will gain 5 directly; if player 1 Engage, player 2 will choose to Defect or to Cooperate.
 If player 2 Defect player 1, it will gain 5 multiple 10, which is 50; if player 2 chooses to Cooperate with player 1, it will give some back to player 1, which means the payoff of Cooperate is definitely less than that of Defect.
 I just write the (25, 25) to present this situation.